MalWalters/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Advent of Code solutions
+Advent of Code solutions (or at least attempts)